englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

 ## $(Viewport triggers)

-These triggers react when something happens to the app.
+These triggers react to changes in the geometry of the screen.

 ### $(WhileWindowLandscape)